kevgo/vscode-markdown-ide/README.md

 heading of a document.
 Markdown IDE updates the title of matching links to that document.

+#### following bi-directional links

+To help navigate documents that use bi-directional links to encode semantic relationships, Markdown IDE provides a `markdownIDE.followBiDiLink` command that works similar to the built-in `editor.action.openLink` command except that when following links to other Markdown files, it moves the cursor to the first backreference to the file you came from.

 #### configuration

 You can configure this extension via settings in the VSCode Preferences pane.